-In this entertaining and riveting speech the Professor of Pediatrics at the University College of San Francisco debunks many of the myths and legends attached to the current obesity epidemic in the USA, and indeed across the world.
+The Professor Lustig speech, Sugar: The Bitter Truth, is proving to be an enormous hit with everyone who’s hungry for knowledge about nutrition and health.
+Because in this entertaining and riveting speech the Professor of Pediatrics at the University College of San Francisco debunks many of the myths and legends.
+The same myths behind the current obesity epidemic in the USA, and indeed spread across the world.

-His public speaking style is casual yet informed.
+He has a very casual yet informed public speaking style.
 Friendly yet educated.
 His speech includes statistics, figures and data designed to get to the rump of the obesity epidemic.

 He fires quick questions to his audience.
-And they are expected to answer them…sometimes he even prompts them to give the wrong answers.
+And he also expects his audience to answer them…sometimes he even prompts them to give the wrong answers.
 Which they do.

 And that’s the flavour of this speech.
 The speaker throws up a myth or a legend about obesity and diet.
 And then he pops the bubble.